 Each player must wear shin guards that are fully covered by socks, and tennis shoes or soft plastic molded cleats.
 No player may wear anything which, in the referee's opinion, is dangerous to another-including watches, chains, pins, bracelets, hoop or stud earrings, metal barrettes and hard-billed caps.
 Player must take off any dangerous items to play.
 All earrings must be removed.

 Shin guards are required at games.
 No shin guards=no play.
-Shin guards must be covered by socks.

 LAW 5 - THE REFEREE

 The Referee: